Braundo/kubernetes-guide/docs/networking/overview.md

 <br><br>

 You do **not** need to allow egress for a response to ingress.
-For example, imagine an API pod hitting a DB pod.
+For example, imagine an API Pod hitting a DB Pod.
 The DB can **allow** **ingress** from the API server and not have to specify to **allow egress** for the API server to get results - the response is allowed back by default

 - i.e. when you’re determining rules, you only need to be concerned with *where the traffic originates*, not responses
 <br><br>